 May provide oversight with the administration of financial processes such as financial reimbursements, data entry, reviewing terms and conditions regarding contracts, understanding vendor requirements, and following up and resolving issues.

-MINIMUM REQUIREMENTS: Education & Experience: Bachelor's degree and two years of relevant experience, or combination of education and relevant experience.
+EDUCATION & EXPERIENCE (REQUIRED): Bachelor's degree and two years of relevant experience, or combination of education and relevant experience.

 Strong written and verbal communication skills.